CodeCakeTV/codecake.tv/episodes/episode_1.md

 _HMW transport the cake safely given the transport and competency risks we have over the proposed cycling solution.
 ```

-## Salma's vision: To provide Layla and her party attendeed with a postive birthday party experience featuring a cake.
+## Salma's vision: To provide Layla and her party attendees with a postive birthday party experience featuring a cake.